DFHack/dfhack/Readme.rst

 With the special argument ``undead``, targets all undeads on the map, regardless of their race.

+When specifying a race, a caste can be specified to further restrict the targeting.
+To do that, append and colon and the caste name after the race.

 Any non-dead non-caged unit of the specified race gets its ``blood_count`` set to 0, which means immediate death at the next game tick.
 For creatures such as vampires, it also sets animal.vanish_countdown to 2.